-St Thomas' Choir is a robed four-part choir, currently numbering twenty enthusiastic adults plus ten trebles and a sprinkling of young people who sing at three morning services and one Evensong each month, and the trebles join them at least once a month for services and festivals.
+St Thomas' Choir is a robed four-part choir, currently numbering twenty enthusiastic adults and nineteen trebles.
+The adult choir sings at three morning services and one Evensong each month, and the trebles join them at least once a month for services and festivals.

-Under the leadership of our Director of Music, Michael Howell, the repertoire has been extended not only to include many of the English Cathedral favourites but also workshops on larger scale works such as the Messiah and the Faure Requiem, to which we have invited other local singers to join as part of St Thomas's musical outreach programme.
+Under the leadership of our Director of Music, Michael Howell, our repertoire includes many of the English Cathedral favourites in addition to larger scale works such as The Messiah and the Fauré Requiem, to which we often invite other local singers to join in as part of St Thomas' musical outreach programme.

 St Thomas' Church Orchestra play for the 9:30 family service several times each year.
 There are players of all ages and experience.
 We are keen to encourage those who have recently started to learn (or re-learn) instruments, as well as experienced musicians.
 We rehearse for about thirty minutes before the service although we can provide music earlier in the month for those who wish to do extra practise at home.

 Instruments in the orchestra include the violin, viola, cello, flute, clarinet, recorder, saxophone, cornet, trumpet, trombone and piano.
 If you play one of these instruments or have a different one you can offer, we'd love to hear from you.
 Contact Elizabeth Parkinson here via the web editor.